 It's a mindset employers need to address organization wide and bring up to speed.
 Any candidates length of time in one location has no reflection on the caliber of work and success they can drive within your company.
 And if an organization is truly an advocate of retention and stability, telecommute or virtual opportunities should be considered giving organizations another layer of work flexibility, diversified talent, and dedicated and engaged employees.

 "But we spend an average of $1,900 per employee in on boarding and training and that loss adds up."
 I understand.
 I've been a hiring manager with a multi-million dollar labor budget and we employed 82 military spouses.
 I am now a business owner with an entire founding team comprised of military spouses.
-My company also matches professionally skilled military spouses with businesses and entrepreneurs through virtual outsourcing models - cost, retention, and stability are all a part of my daily business focus (as well as of high importance to our clients) and a lot of factors contribute to the right candidate but never "how long are you going to be around?"
+At Instant Teams, we build out and manage the remote workforce of companies across the nation using military spouse talent - cost, retention, and stability are all a part of my daily business focus (as well as of high importance to our clients) and a lot of factors contribute to the right candidate but never "how long are you going to be around?"

 Would you ask a male interviewee to divulge his upcoming wedding date, and to go ahead and gauge his possibility of a move anytime soon?
 You know the, "Just give us ballpark idea."
 Harmless right?
 Do you ask a 57 year old top of line sales candidate if she loves her grandchildren and if she has any plans to relocate closer to them in the short term?
 No. You don't.
 (If you do, hire an HR attorney stat.)